mobxjs/mobx-state-tree/README.md

 -   `revertPatch(model, patch)` reverse applies a patch (or array of patches) to the provided model.
 This replays the inverse of a set of patches to a model, which can be used to bring it back to its original state

 ### References and identifiers

+<i><a style="color: white; background:cornflowerblue;padding:5px;margin:5px;border-radius:2px" href="https://egghead.io/lessons/react-create-relationships-in-your-data-with-mobx-state-tree-using-references-and-identifiers">egghead.io lesson 13: Create Relationships in your Data with mobx-state-tree Using References and Identifiers</a></i>

 References and identifiers are a first-class concept in MST.
 This makes it possible to declare references, and keep the data normalized in the background, while you interact with it in a denormalized manner.